 # explicitly define the dependencies).
 PKGS_APPS += linux-kernel/linux-rpi-3.10.y

 PKGS_APPS += bftpd/bftpd-4.2

-should be installed in the target.
-The example above adds Linux
+defines what should be installed in the target.
+The example above

-kernel 3.10.xx and a FTP server.
-Each layered recipe can add
+adds Linux kernel 3.10.xx and a FTP server.
+Each layered recipe can

 raspi_x_revx) also get a SSH server,